ondrovic/ollama-git-commit/README.md

 ### Environment Variables

-You can configure the tool using environment variables:
+You can configure the tool using environment variables. **Note**: The tool now prioritizes active configuration over environment variables for better consistency and user experience.

 ```bash
 # Set Ollama host